 Black Canyon of the Gunnison National Park is located in west-central Colorado along the Gunnison River and close to Montrose Colorado.
 Entrances to the park for either rim are actually quite a bit away from the town of Gunnison Colorado.

-The south rim entrance is located close to the town of Montrose Colorado (which is a good spot to find a hotel if you are looking) and the North Entrance close to Crawford Colorado.
-The south entrance is the more visited and easier access of the two rims.
+The south rim entrance is located near the town of Montrose, Colorado (which is a good spot to find a hotel if you are looking), and the North Entrance is close to Crawford, Colorado.
+The south entrance is the more visited and easier to access of the two rims.

 Traveling Between North and South Rim

-Traveling between rims is definitely more of an ordeal that I had anticipated before coming.
+Traveling between rims is more of an ordeal than I had anticipated.

 The first thing you realize is that there’s no bridge or other method of travel between rims within the National Park.
-You’ll actually need to exit the park and travel outside of the park to find where to cross between the rims.
+You’ll exit the park and travel a fair distance to cross between the rims.

 Expect the journey to take at least 2 hours to travel between both rims.